RawWang/RawKit/README.md

 # RawKit
-A tool kit to integrate my usual thoughts.
+A tool kit to collect daily inspiration.